Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Setup for frequency analysis

 \subsection{Commutation with the wave operator}

 In this section, we present the main equivalent of the divergence theorem in \zcref[cap]{sec:EM-Tensor} that we will use when considering pseudo-differential multipliers.
 We recall that throughout this section we will use the terms skew-symmetric and symmetric to be defined with respect to the inner product structure in \zcref[cap]{def:hor-inner-product}.
+For clarity of the exposition, we define $P_i\in \TanSymClass{i}(T^{*}\mathcal{M};\pi^{*}\End(\realHorkTensor{2}(\mathcal{M})))$ for $i=0,1,2$ as the symmetric operators such that the following holds